Close

 Dry Eye can also co-exist, or be caused by other related conditions such as Meibomian Gland Disorder (MGD) and Blepharitis.

-What is the cause of dry eyes ?
+What is the cause of Dry Eye Disease?

 There are many different factors that can cause dry eyes.
 However, ultimately dry eyes occur because you do not make enough tears in your eyes, or your tears dry up quickly.
 [2]